doj/Ultimate-USB-to-Controlport/README.md

 - [X] use select button for fire 3 on POT X
 - [X] support two USB joysticks with both control ports
 - [X] lefty mode
-- [ ] fix device mapping in USB Host Shield Library
+- [X] support mouse side buttons
-- [ ] connect to both control ports and switch joystick by magic button press
+- [ ] switch joystick 1,2 and mouse 1,2 with button combination
 - [ ] reconfigure any USB button to any Commodore button
 - [ ] save configuration to Arduino EEPROM https://www.arduino.cc/en/Reference/EEPROM
 - [ ] support PlayStation Classic USB controller
 - [ ] support PlayStation 3 controller
 - [ ] support PlayStation 4 controller
 - [ ] use analog joystick of a PlayStation 3 controller for POT X and POT Y
+- [ ] support analog hat button
 - [ ] support Xbox controller
 - [ ] use USB mouse for POT X and POT Y with 1351 protocol
 - [ ] support mouse wheel
+- [ ] do something with Sony L1,R1
+- [ ] use keyboard as joystick
-- [ ] support mouse side buttons
+- [ ] fix device mapping in USB Host Shield Library

 Links
 ------